gyware/vBrowser/README.md

 A simple browser script written in VBScript using mshta.

 ## Setup
-Just download, extract and run the .vbs or .exe.
+Just download, extract and run vBrowser.vbs.
 No installation needed.

 *Easy to use, easy to understand.*